dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] remove PR from main repo
   - [x] update fork
 - [ ] questions
-  - [ ] should store reflect UI or can it just be api responses and selectors become the view (specifically with VM selector)
+  - [x] should store reflect UI or can it just be api responses and selectors become the view (specifically with VM selector)
+    - [ ] export only what is needed
+    - [ ] no general concerns with "over-memoization"
 - [ ] suggestions
+  - [ ] singular vs plural action naming
+    - [ ] can explicitly say 'single' as opposed to just no 's'
   - [ ] global state suggestions
     - [ ] empty (everything is a feature that gets patched to it)
     - [ ] permissions, feature flags, shared (obv), etc